mavryk-network/GoMavryk/examples/key/README.md

                                          use `generic` to create a generic signature verify <pk> <sig> <msg>              verify signature `sig` using pubkey `pk` against blake2b hash of message `msg` -password string
-      password for encrypted keys (may also use env TEZOS_KEY_PASSPHRASE) -v  be verbose
+      password for encrypted keys (may also use env MAVRYK_KEY_PASSPHRASE) -v  be verbose
   ```